too-much-todotxt/spec/The-Todo.txt-Format.md

 [Getting Things Done](https://en.wikipedia.org/wiki/Getting_Things_Done) author David Allen suggests splitting up your task lists by context - ie, the place and situation where you'll work on the job.
-Messages that you need to send go in the "`email" context; calls to be made "`phone", household projects "@home."
+Messages that you need to send go in the "@email" context; calls to be made "@phone", household projects "@home."

 That way, when you've got a few minutes in the car with your cell phone,